JosephDuffy/DeepLink/README.md

-# DeepLinks
+# DeepLink

-The `DeepLinks` package enables easily creating type-safe deep links.
+The `DeepLink` package enables easily creating type-safe deep links.
 Deep links for some apps are included with the package.
 For apps that aren't included custom deep link types can be created using the `@DeepLink` macro.

 ```swift
 @DeepLink(scheme: "example")